 Today's topic is the FunkRock classic "Scorpio".

-What may have kicked it off is this song by LALO SCHIFRIN for the "Dirty Harry" soundtrack.
+What may have kicked it off is this song by Lalo Schifrin for the DIRTY HARRY (1971) soundtrack.
 The villain 'Scorpio' was a clear swipe of the notorious serial killer, Zodiac, who terrorized San Francisco in this period.
 Schifrin's score merges some Funk moments with some musique concrete firmly in the style of Ennio Morricone's thriller scores, even down to the wordless female vocal emulating his muse Edda Dell Orso.

-This song was later sampled by N.W.A. ("Approach To Danger") and General Electric ("Facing That Void").
+(This song was later sampled by N.W.A.'s "Approach To Danger" and General Electric's "Facing That Void".)